 - In case I wasn't too clear in my description, the dough for this bread will not be like your typical wheat-based bread dough which you can actually handle.
 The dough will be more like a thick batter that you have to scoop into the pan.
 Do not worry if you see this as it is normal for some gluten-free bread recipes to be like this!
 Just scoop or pour the dough into the pan, even it out, let it rise, and then bake!

-- I let my bread rise in the oven with only the oven light on.
-I then carefully remove the bread to preheat the oven before baking.
+- Let the bread rise in a draft-free area on the counter.
+I also have let my bread rise in the oven with only the oven light on, carefully removing the bread to preheat the oven before baking.

 - Store any leftover bread in a sealed bag or container for 2 days on the counter.
 If keeping for longer, keep bread slices in the fridge or freezer and then reheat in the toaster.

 This post was originally published on May 21st, 2017, republished in November 2018 with new photos, instructional photos, slight recipe modifications, and updated recipe notes.
-Ingredient List and Recipe Notes were updated August 2nd, 2020.
+Instructions regarding covering the bread with foil while baking and Recipe Notes were updated April 9th, 2021.